-Fortasyn Connect supplementation modulates cell proliferation and neurogenesis after controlled cortical impact
+FC supplementation modulates cell proliferation and neurogenesis after CCI

-CCI leads to a robust increase in cell proliferation, which involves both glial progenitors and cells in the neurogenic niche.81 The increase in the first hours post-injury is in the subventricular zone, whereas later on an increase in BrdU-labeled cells can be detected throughout the lesioned hemisphere, and also contralaterally.82 TBI is also associated with changes in neurogenesis.
-A decreased number of immature neurons has been reported in mouse CCI in the first week post-injury, ipsilaterally and contralaterally.83 The assessment of the proliferating cells post-CCI showed a significantly higher percentage of BrdU-positive cells perilesionally compared to the craniotomy control group.
-Treatment with FC led to a markedly increased cell proliferation perilesionally (one-way ANOVA, p < 0.0001; $F{(2,12)} = 131.5$; Fig. 5A,B), and contralaterally, in the dentate gyrus (DG; one-way ANOVA, p = 0.0098; $F{(2,9)} = 8.069$; Fig. 6A,C).
-In the contralateral hippocampus, CCI decreased the number of immature neurons (DCX-positive cells), to less than half the value detected in craniotomy-control animals (one-way ANOVA, p = 0.0009; $F{(2,6)} = 27.64$; Fig. 6B,D).
-Supplementation with FC restored the number of immature neurons to the level observed in craniotomy-control animals.
+CCI leads to a robust increase in cell proliferation, which involves both glial progenitors and cells in the neurogenic niche.
+The increase in the first hours post-injury is in the subventricular zone, whereas later on an increase in BrdU-labelled cells can be detected throughout the lesioned hemisphere, and also contralaterally.
+TBI is also associated with changes in neurogenesis.
+A decreased number of immature neurons has been reported in mouse CCI in the first week after injury, ipsilaterally and contralaterally.
+The assessment of the proliferating cells after CCI showed a significantly higher percentage of BrdU- positive cells perilesionally compared to the craniotomy control group.
+The treatment with FC led to a markedly increased cell proliferation peri-lesionally (One way ANOVA; p < 0.0001, $F{(2,12)} = 131.5$ ; Fig.5a, b), and contralaterally, in the dentate gyrus (DG) (One way ANOVA; p = 0.0098, $F{(2,9)} = 8.069$ ; Fig. 6a, c).
+In the contralateral hippocampus CCI decreased the number of immature neurons (doublecortin-

-Fortasyn Connect supplementation leads to protection of myelin and oligodendrocytes after traumatic brain injury
+FC supplementation leads to protection of myelin and oligodendrocytes after TBI

-Imaging and post-mortem studies show that altered white mater integrity is a major consequence of TBI.^{84-86} Oligodendrocytes have a key role in the white matter repair post-trauma.87 The
+Imaging and post-mortem studies show that altered white mater integrity is a major consequence of TBI.
+84-86 Oligodendrocytes have a key role in the white matter repair post-trauma.
+The demyelination response after injury in mice is already detected 3 days after injury, with evidence of remyelination by the end of the first week post-injury.